minhazur9/coding-challenge/readme.md

 # juice.
 Coding Challenge

-The goal of this challenge is to test your abilities in a fullstack environment This challenge is an iterative project that you can keep building on and can also use as a portfolio piece as a display of your own work.
+The goal of this challenge is to test your abilities in a fullstack environment.
+There are no gotchas or tricks, but read the prompt carefully.
+This challenge is an iterative project that you can keep building on and use as a portfolio piece if you'd like.
+Feel free to ask Siri any questions along the way.

-In this project, you will likely use Node, Mongo and Express and Angular.

 ## Brief

 Create a simple recommendation system of any kind.
 (We would love to get a pizza recommendation!)

-You will start off by creating a function that just gives you the recommendation and eventually build on top of that to create a backend route that a client can call to receive this recommendation.
-You will then store this in a database, after which you will build a frontend for a user to recieve this recommendation using the backend service.
+You will start by creating a function that gives you the recommendation and eventually create a backend route that a client can call to receive this recommendation.
+You will then store this in a database after which you will build a frontend for a user to receive this recommendation using the backend service.

 ### Details
 Here are the highlights of what we'd like to see built out for this project.
-This is not an exhaustive list but we recommend following these steps in this order and getting to as far as you can within the given time period.
-As always, you can keep iterating on this project as you see necessary.
+This is not an exhaustive list, but we recommend following these steps in this order and getting as far as you can within the given time period.
+Again, you can keep iterating on this project in the future.

 ### Recommendation System
 Your first step in this project will be to build a function that gives you a recommendation.
-You will build a simple recommendation system which will consists of two input params and a recommendation based on those inputs.
+You will build a simple recommendation system which will consist of two input params and a recommendation based on those inputs.

 ```
 input 1 + input 2 = recommendation